If you’re looking for a loan–especially if you want to consolidate debt, Lending Club can be an excellent option.

-Rates and Fees
+Lending Club Rates and Fees

-Even borrowers with an A-grade loan may pay as much as 10.27% APR for a 36 month loan.
-Borrowers whose loans are graded F or G may want to think twice before signing up, since the interest rates can go up to 32.99%.
+Even borrowers with an A-grade loan may pay as much as 8.81% APR for a 36-month loan.
+Borrowers whose loans are graded D or E may want to think twice before signing up since the interest rates can go up to 27.27%.

 This fee is something you need to take into account when you request your loan.
-For instance, if you need to have exactly $5,000, you should make a request for $5,250 to compensate for the 5% origination fee.
+For instance, if you need to have exactly $5,000, you should apply for $5,260 to compensate for the 5.2% average origination fee.

 Paying Back the Loan